 It’s more than just being active on Facebook or spamming people that you randomly follow on Twitter with tweets or messages to check out your YouTube gaming channel or your blog.
 In order to truly stand out from everyone else and attract potential employers (or big-ticket collaborations with big-name partners), you need to build, as well as maintain, a very appealing personal brand that is consistent across all social platforms and the web.

-After attaining a high-school or college degree, learning doesn’t stop there.
+After attaining a high school or college degree, learning doesn’t stop there.
 Keep growing as a person, and make sure that your online persona and brand grow with you.
-True learning happens when you’re committed to improving and honing your skills and listening to advice and critique while not losing sight of yourself and just continuing to get better and better as you go on through the online and offline world.
+True learning happens when you’re committed to improving and honing your skills and listening to advise and critique while not losing sight of yourself and just continuing to get better and better as you go on through the online and offline world.

 When you create a brand, you just don’t create a logo—it’s far more than that.
 You create a presence, which is important, especially in this competitive digital age.
 In the wet cement that is the Internet, it’s important to leave your footprint and leave a lasting impression that makes people understand that your brand is worth trusting and that you have quality content and unique marketing strategies that will do it for you.